Cosmological Evolution, Analytical Parametrization, and Dynamical Stability of a Bouncing Universe in Non-Minimal Kinetic Coupling Gravity: Bouncing cosmology behavior

-Next, we explore other cosmological parameters, including energy density and pressure around the bouncing point.
-In order to continue the numerical solution of the current system, we draw the variation of energy density and pressure resulting from Eqs. \eqref{fried3} in terms of time evolution as shown in Figs. \ref{rhopress}.
-As it is evident from the energy density and the pressure of matter in Fig. \ref{rhopress}, we note that the present universe entered the unstable quantum gravity phase at the bounce phase, from the stable later stage of the previous universe.
-Then it proceeded through an exponentially expanded phase (inflationary phase) till at about $t=5$, when it flatten out once more as in the previous universe.
+On the other hand, the variation of pressure proceeded through an exponentially expanded phase (inflationary phase) till at about $t=5$, when it flatten out once more as in the previous universe.
 The pressure of the matter content of the previous universe at a late stage seems to be negatively increasing till at the bounce between $t=-5$ and $t=5$ when pressure gradient changes from negative to positive.
 From $t=5$ the universe seems to be decreasing quite rapidly and then it started decreasing asymptotically at about $t=10$.

+Another fundamental parameter of cosmology is the investigation of the EoS parameter.
+Therefore, following the numerical solution above, we plot the EoS parameter in terms of cosmic time, as shown in Fig. \ref{omega}.
+The trajectory representation in Fig. \ref{omega} shows us that the universe moves from the phantom region to the quintessence region in the pre-Big Bang, and then enters the post-Big Bang stage after passing the bouncing point.
+At this time, the universe begins to grow from the quintessence region and, after passing through the early period of the universe, enters the phantom region.
+Therefore, the results obtained can be a good candidate as viable cosmological model from the early universe to the late universe.

 In the next section, we are going to analyse the present model in phase space by the autonomous dynamical system.